-Ask any seasoned marketing expert and they’ll tell you keeping a satisfied customer is a lot more cost effective than finding a new one.
+Ask any seasoned marketing expert and they’ll tell you keeping a satisfied customer is a lot more cost-effective than finding a new one.
 Loyal customers are endemic to the success of any retail endeavor.
 If you’re singularly focused on beating the bushes to drive new traffic to your site and taking your existing customer base for granted, you’re guilty of missing the value of customer retention—and it’s going to cost you in the long run.

 Loyal Customers Buy More

 Statistics show 80 percent of a store’s sales volume comes from 20 percent of its customer base.
-Said differently, eight of every 10 of your sales comes from two of every 10 of your customers.
+Said differently, eight of every 10 of your sales come from two of every 10 of your customers.
 A thinking person would surmise it might be good to keep those two people happy about buying—yes?

 Further, the probability of selling something to a returning visitor to your site is between 60 and 70 percent.
 Meanwhile, the likelihood of a purchase by a first-time visitor is between five and 20 percent.
 Even better, repeat shoppers are 50 percent more likely to try new products and they spend approximately 31 percent more than new visitors.